|

 parts were so transfigured that they no longer appeared as conflicts but as various

+aspects of a rich personality.
 Horney's main work explained in Neurosis and

 Human Growth is so applicable to every person that